Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Prerequisites

-- Audience data from your platform is available client-side (in the browser)
+• Audience data from your platform is available client-side (in the browser).

-- You are comfortable using REST APIs
+• You are comfortable using REST APIs.

-- You possess basic JavaScript skills
+• You possess basic JavaScript skills.

-1. Log in to your Optimizely account
+Log in to your Optimizely account

 Log in to the Optimizely Application.

-2. Register your app
+Register your app

-We require you to use OAuth 2.0 to authenticate with the Optimizely REST API.
+You must use OAuth 2.0 to authenticate with the Optimizely REST API.
 This provides a seamless experience to users in your app who want to install the Optimizely snippet.
 Learn how to connect to Optimizely using OAuth 2.0.

-3. Create a test page
+Create a test page

 Create a page to test the app on.
-On the test page, the Optimizely snippet needs to be added to the top of the <head>
+On the test page, the Optimizely snippet needs to be added to the top of the <head> section.
+Instructions on how to install the Optimizely snippet can be found in Optimizely Web Experimentation JavaScript snippet documentation.

-4. Create a custom attribute
+Create a custom attribute

-You can now create custom attributes via the REST API.
-Custom attributes are set via the JavaScript API and can be used to define audience conditions.
+You can now create custom attributes with the REST API.
+Custom attributes are set with the JavaScript API and can be used to define audience conditions.
 When a user indicates that they want to use an audience from your platform in Optimizely Web Experimentation, you should create a custom attribute to store information about that audience.
 You'll use this attribute when creating an Optimizely audience in the next step.
 Learn how to create custom attributes in Optimizely using the REST API.

 curl -X POST \